Port of Calais: Ferry services

+Hoverport

+On 1 April 1969 a hoverport was built by Calais Chamber of Commerce to service the Hoverlloyd hovercraft operation from Ramsgate Hoverport.
+The hoverport closed when Hoverspeed ceased operations and has since been incorporated into the wider workings of the port after demolition in 2016.

 Traffic

 Cargo traffic has tripled over the past two decades.
 In 2007 more than 41.5 million tonnes of traffic passed through Calais with some 11.52 million passengers, 1.4 million trucks and trailers, 2.249 million cars and 4,700 crossings a year.
 On average, ships sail from the port every 30 minutes.
 Most of the traffic in Calais comes from the Port of Dover.

 Expansion

 In 2015, A new 400 million euro project was underway at the port to create a breakwater protecting a pool of 700 metres long, thus allowing Calais to have the capability to handle vessels of all shapes and sizes, from the smallest private yachts to supersize cruise ships, like the Oasis class cruise ships.

 Access

 Buses connect the port with Gare de Calais-Ville on the SNCF network.
 There are regular TER Hauts-de-France trains through Hazebrouck to Lille Flandres (for SNCB/NMBS into Belgium, for example to Gent-Sint-Pieters), Calais-Fréthun, Boulogne, as well as along the coast via Gravelines to Dunkerque.

 There are also direct TGV trains which run from Calais-Ville then via Calais-Fréthun (served by Eurostar) to Lille-Europe and Paris Gare du Nord.